VDA5050/VDA5050/VDA5050_EN.md

 1. Vehicle does NOT take over the new order in its internal buffer.
 2. Vehicle keeps the previous order in its buffer.
-3. The vehicle reports the warning "orderUpdateError"
+3. The AGV shall report a `orderUpdateError` error with the `errorLevel` set to 'WARNING'.
 4. The vehicle continues with executing the previous order.

 If the AGV receives an order with the same `orderId` and `orderUpdateId` twice, the second order will be ignored.